martinschneider/justtestlah/src/site/markdown/index.md

 public class LoginPage extends BasePage<LoginPage>
 ```

 Ideally, the same Java object can represent a page for all platforms.
-This is the case when the only differences are the UI locators.
-When this is not sufficient, you can use different page object classes for different platforms.
+This is the case when the only differences are the UI locators (as their keys are platform-independent; their platform-dependent values are only resolved at runtime).

+When the above approach is not sufficient, you can use different page object classes for different platforms.
 In this case, it can be useful to have a base class containing common methods and subclass it for any platform-specific changes.

 Make sure that there is exactly one page object class for each page/platform combination.
-Otherwise, Spring will throw an error.
+Otherwise, Spring will throw an error during start-up.

 ## Configuration
-All configuration goes in a file called `justtestlah.properties`.
-Its path needs to be passed using the `jtlProps` system property:
+As mentioned before, all configuration goes in a file called `justtestlah.properties`.
+Its path can be passed using the `jtlProps` system property:

 ```bash
 -DjtlProps=/path/to/justtestlah.properties
 ```

-If no path is specified it will be loaded from the classpath (in this case it must be named `justtestlah.properties`).
+If no path is specified, configuration will be loaded from the classpath (in this case the file must be named `justtestlah.properties`).

 The following is a complete list of available properties.
 You don't need to specify all as most of them are optional.